wstrinz/cogibara/README.md

 **NOTE**
 This gem is still in development, there is no documentation besides this readme, I haven't written any tests, and important things may be implemented in very silly ways.
 Feel free [tell me](https://github.com/wstrinz/cogibara/issues) where this is so (I'd appreciate it in fact), but you've been warned.
 I was planning on keeping this private for a few more months of development, however other projects have come up for the summer, so I'm releasing what I have now in case I don't get much time to work on it.

+Mainly because of the way the [speech2text](https://github.com/taf2/speech2text) gem is implemented, this will only work with MRI, and likely just linux as well.

 ## Installation

 Add this line to your application's Gemfile: